-It might seem at first that Definition 4.1 should be the only definition of anonymity we need: as long as j's probability of i performing the action is low enough, i should have nothing to worry about.
+It might seem at first that Definition 4.1 should be the only definition of anonymity we need: as long as j's probability of i's having performed the action is low enough, i should have nothing to worry about.
 However, with further thought, it is not hard to see that this is not the case.

-Consider a scenario where there are 1002 agents, and where $\alpha = 0.11$.
-Suppose that the probability, according to Alice, that Bob performs the action is .1, but that her probability that any of the other 1000 agents performs the action is 0.0009 (for each agent).
-Alice's probability that Bob performs the action is small, but her probability that anyone else performs it is more than three orders of magnitude smaller.
-Bob is obviously the prime suspect.
+Consider a scenario where there are 1002 agents, and where $\alpha = 0.11$ .
+Suppose that the probability, according to Alice, that Bob performed the action is .1, but that her probability that any of the other 1000 agents performed the action is 0.0009 (for each agent).
+Alice's probability that Bob performed the action is small, but her probability that anyone else performed the action is more than three orders of magnitude smaller.
+It is obvious that Bob would be Alice's first guess if she had to determine who performed the action.